10 things to know about Iberia Avios

 The Iberia Plus elite status programme has the following tiers: Plata (Oneworld Ruby), Oro (Oneworld Sapphire) and Platino (Oneworld Emerald).
 You can read through the detailed benefits of each tier here, but elite status offers travellers perks like free baggage, lounge access, fast-track security, points bonuses and for the highest levels of status, free upgrades and limousine service.

-Once you earn 125.000 Elite Points after signing up for the Iberia Plus programme, you’ll get Infinita status, which gives you Platino (Emerald) for life.
-Once you hit 200,000 Elite Points since you signed up for the Iberia Plus programme, you’ll end up with Infinita Prime status which also gives you Platino (Emerald) for life coming with added perks like guaranteed Avios availability and two Iberia Plus Oro statuses to gift, among other benefits.
+Once you earn 125,000 Elite Points after signing up for the Iberia Plus programme, you’ll get Infinita status, which gives you Platino (Emerald) for life.
+Once you hit 200,000 Elite Points since you signed up for the Iberia Plus programme, you’ll end up with Infinita Prime status which also gives you Platino (Emerald) for life coming with added perks like guaranteed Avios availability, four free upgrades per year and two Iberia Plus Oro statuses to gift, among other benefits.

 Note that you don’t have to reach a certain amount of elite spend to earn elite status on Iberia like you would on American Airlines.
 And, the ‘year’ for earning elite status begins on April 1 until March 31 the following year.